-For deployments in an RDP/Citrix environment or when the MES application (NEA) resides on a different host (such as a web or application server), the The IP address of the client that runs the NEA is different from the IP address of the workstation.
+For deployments in an RDP/Citrix environment or when the MES application (NEA) resides on a different host (such as a web or application server), the IP address of the client that runs the NEA is different from the IP address of the workstation.
 Therefore, ensure that the NEA can determine the IP address of the client workstation that runs the Nymi Bluetooth Endpoint.
-You can determine the IP address by using the source IP address of the client requests.